-What we want to achieve is a demand that is predictable with regard to both quantity and product mix whilst not failing our customers, this is what Heijunka production leveling achieves.
+What we want to achieve is a demand that is predictable with regard to both quantity and product mix, whilst not failing our customer.
+This is what Heijunka production leveling achieves.

-By reducing set up times we can reduce the impact of reducing the batch sizes to much smaller quantities, even single items allowing us to run a combination of each item each day rather than Cs only being run on a Friday!
+By reducing setup times, we can minimize the impact of reducing the batch sizes to much smaller quantities—even single items allowing us to run a combination of each item each day rather than Cs only being run on a Friday!